AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

       - deb http://download.opensuse.org/repositories/isv:/KDAB/xUbuntu_16.04/ /

-The :code:`dist` section inside the :code:`ingredients` section defines which Debian distribution should be used as a base.
-The :code:`sources` section inside the :code:`ingredients` section describes the repositories from which the package should be pulled.
-The entries are in the same format as lines in a debian :code:`sources.list` file.
-Note that the :code:`http://download.opensuse.org/repositories/isv:/KDAB/xUbuntu_16.04` repository needs the :code:`http://archive.ubuntu.com/ubuntu/` repository so that the dependencies can be resolved.
+The ``dist`` section inside the ``ingredients`` section defines which Debian distribution should be used as a base.
+The ``sources`` section inside the ``ingredients`` section describes the repositories from which the package should be pulled.
+The entries are in the same format as lines in a debian ``sources.list`` file.
+Note that the ``http://download.opensuse.org/repositories/isv:/KDAB/xUbuntu_16.04`` repository needs the ``http://archive.ubuntu.com/ubuntu/`` repository so that the dependencies can be resolved.

 .. note::
-    In the future, other types of packages like :code:`.rpm` could also be included in the :code:`.yml` file definition.
+    In the future, other types of packages like ``.rpm`` could also be included in the ``.yml`` file definition.
 Proposals for this are welcome if the proposer also implements support for this in the `pkg2appimage script <https://github.com/AppImageCommunity/pkg2appimage/blob/master/pkg2appimage>`_.

 Using ingredients from an Ubuntu PPA
 ####################################

 This is a special case of a Debian repository.
-PPAs can be uniquely identified with the pattern :code:`owner/name` and can, for brevity, be specified like this:
+PPAs can be uniquely identified with the pattern ``owner/name`` and can, for brevity, be specified like this:

 .. code-block:: yaml